-Floods expose threat to military posed by climate change
+Floods show national security threat posed by climate change

 OFFUTT AIR FORCE BASE, Neb.
 (AP) — The Missouri River floodwater surging on to the air base housing the U.S. military’s Strategic Command overwhelmed round-the-clock sandbagging by airmen and others.
 They had to scramble to save sensitive equipment, munitions and dozens of aircraft.

-Days into the flooding, muddy water was still lapping at almost 80 flooded buildings at Nebraska’s Offutt Air Force Base, some inundated by up to 7 feet of water.
+Days into the flooding, muddy water was still lapping at almost 80 flooded buildings at Nebraska’s Offutt Air Force Base, some inundated by up to 7 feet (2.1 meters) of water.
 Piles of waterlogged corn cobs, husks and stalks lay heaped everywhere that the water had receded, swept onto the base from surrounding fields.

 “In the end, obviously, the waters were just too much.
 It took over everything we put up,” Col. David Norton, who is in charge of facilities at the base, told an Associated Press reporter on a tour of the damage.
 “The speed at which it came in was shocking.”